Here’s a brief look at some of the key state and federal issues the MMA is watching closely this season.

 Summary

-The MMA is lining up legislative sponsors to file a slate of local government bills that were recommended by the MMA’s five policy committees for the 2025-26 session.
-These MMA priorities include creation of a municipal and public safety building authority, accountability in charter school finance, sustainable water resource funds, municipal control of liquor licenses, unemployment insurance reforms, and much more.
+Priorities in the MMA’s slate of local government bills, which were recommended by the MMA’s five policy committees for the 2025-26 session, include creation of a municipal and public safety building authority, accountability in charter school finance, sustainable water resource funds, municipal control of liquor licenses, unemployment insurance reforms, and much more.

 The latest